LabeliaLabs/distributed-learning-contributivity/subtest/docs/documentation.md

 my_scenario = Scenario(partners_count=3,
                        amounts_per_partner=[0.2, 0.3, 0.5])
 ```
 Note that you can use more advanced sample split options in order to fine tune the data distribution between partners.
-See the doc
+See the [specific section of the documentation](#sample_split_option)

 At this point, you can already launch your first scenario !
 ### Select a pre-implemented dataset